 A wreath adds beauty and color to the season, but the Christmas wreath meaning contributes more than just splendor.
-A wreath has spiritual meaning as well.
-During one of the most important Christian holidays, it represents fundamental principles of the religion.
+There is an inherent Christian spiritual meaning of eternal life associated with Christmas wreaths, but other meanings and symbols are found in ancient Rome and Greece.

 Early Wreath Traditions

-Early Germanic cultures used a wreath as a table decoration.
-Candles were added to festoon the traditional evergreen circle.
-This decoration, used in the cold days of winter, was a reminder that spring would soon come and the Earth would again be warm.
+- Early Germanic cultures used a wreath table decoration and later added candles to the traditional winter solstice evergreen circle.
+The wreath was a winter reminder that spring would return and the Earth would once more turn warm.

 Christmas Wreath Meaning and Symbolism